brandur/sorg/content/fragments-drafts/tech-recruiters.md

-My stance has shifted from replying to *every* recruiting email I received to replying to *none of them* because these shenanigans are so widespread that it's safe to assume they're in use.
+My stance has shifted from replying to *every* recruiting email I received to replying to *none of them* because these shenanigans are so widespread that it's safe to assume they're in play.
 I've been tempted to take it even a step further by not even opening the emails before archiving them, just to avoid triggering the tracking pixels.
 I find this all a little unfortunate because it's